What’s your strategy to accelerate your B2B business growth for the year 2019?

 Takeaway – An eCommerce website in place can help in rendering minimal human intervention and a maximum of self-service interfaces that ensure a pleasant experience for users.

-B2B buyers spend more time and money online
+#3 B2B ecommerce trends 2019 – Buyers spend more time and money online

 “Nearly 50% of B2B buyers now make at least one-half of their purchases online”. – B2BecNews research 2018